derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - Select Future Weather to get Future Weather.
 Up to 40 readings.
 5 day/3 hour forecast.
 If there is an error, it will display `Error Retrieiving Future Weather Information`.

+- Select Nearby Points of Interest to get Nearby Points of Interest (POI).

 - Select Nearby Wikipedia to get Nearby Wikipedia.

 - Select Nearby Placename to get Nearby Placename.

-- Select Timezone Information to get Timezone Information.
+- Select Nearby PostalCodes to get Nearby Postal Codes.

 You can also search by name of country, city, town, village or landmark (e.g. library, railway station, park).